ModelEarth/localsite/start/submodules/README.md

 git commit -m "[repo] submodule" git submodule update --init --recursive

-Lastly, commit within Github Desktop (it will already be checked in).
+Lastly, push within Github Desktop.
+(It will already be commited.)
 You'll then see the submodule in the Github website.

 Example: